Himanshuu-02/Calculator-Project/README.md

-# Here i created a Calculator app by using React
+# Here i created a Calculator and ToDo List app by using React
 Author- Himanshu

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).